 - These Plans are not arm length bargained for transactions;

 - The Plans amend the documents with no input whatsoever from the beneficiary.

 - This leaves a markedly injured person without a tort remedy because of the overreaching of this health benefit plan.

 Now, what do we do?
-I will provide step-by-step instructions in my next blog post.
+I will provide step-by-step instructions in a future blog post.

 Some of you know how passionate I’ve been as a lawyer over the past several decades.
 My focus has always been about standing up for those profoundly injured and for victims of wrongful death.
 What fuels my fire is the knowledge that someone should have known better, but chose to ignore it.
 This has resulted in some tough battles that my partners and I have waged against large corporations.
 Yes, we’re a team of Davids well equipped to fight the Goliaths.

 Well, I’m honored that Super Lawyers features a story about me in their latest issue of Washington Super Lawyers.
 The article outlines some of the “big shots” with whom I’ve picked fights.
 Please enjoy and drop me a line with any questions, comments, or thoughts.

 As many of you have probably heard, it was a tough day earlier this week in the Supreme Court.
 Check back in the future for my own comments about SCOTUS’ decision in U.S. Airways v.
 McCutchen.
 In the meantime, I want to share with you what Arthur Bryant, Executive Director of Public Justice and the Public Justice Foundation, wrote to PJ members: